 University English Co-Teacher

-As a Volunteer in the ETAP track of the Technology Transfer Program, you will contribute to the strategic objective of increasing professors’ and students’ capacities to communicate in English for technical and academic purposes.
-Some of the activities you will undertake at your university will include:
+Volunteers in the ETAP track of the Education Program, will contribute to the strategic objective of increasing professors’ and students’ capacities to communicate in English for technical and academic purposes.
+Some of the activities they will undertake at the university will include:

 • Co-planning and co-teaching English language classes